Welcome to my research site!

 I am currently a Ph.D. student in statistics (cohort of 2021) and machine learning at Carnegie Mellon University, a joint degree program.
 Before joining CMU, I worked as a data scientist in Washington, D.C.
 Simultaneously, I completed a master’s degree in mathematics and statistics at Georgetown University.
 My earlier background is in international development.

-My primary area of interest is uncertainty quantification (UQ) on temporal data using recurrent neural networks, with applications to nuclear fusion and natural disaster management.
-This is the subject of my research in summer 2024, which is funded by the AI Institute for Societal Decision Making (AI-SDM).
+My primary area of interest is uncertainty quantification (UQ) on temporal data using black-box methods such as recurrent neural networks and transformers.
 I am advised by Arun Kuchibhotla, whose expertise includes forecasting methods and prediction intervals for temporal and online datasets.
-My machine learning co-mentor is Jeff Schneider.
+My machine learning co-mentor is Jeff Schneider, who works on applications in nuclear fusion and reinforcement learning.

 Additional topics that interest me include: